Nani-o/adventofcode2018/README.md

 Usage
 -----

-I use the adventofcode.py as a launcher to run the solutions from a file per day with a function per part, the inputs are in a folder named for each day, it's a less sophisticated of the version I saw on this [repo](https://github.com/LinusCDE/AdventOfCode2018).
+I run aoc.py as a package, which act as a launcher to run the solutions from a file per day with a function per part, the inputs are in a folder named for each day, it's a less sophisticated version of what I saw on this [repo](https://github.com/LinusCDE/AdventOfCode2018).

 ```
 $ python -m aoc.aoc -h